OctopusDeploy/blog/blog/2022-03/how-octopus-complements-your-build-server/index.md

 ## Octopus easily connects to both ends of your development pipeline

-We’ve already explored how, thanks to plugins and connecters, Octopus can connect to your build server of choice.
+We already explored how, thanks to plugins and connecters, Octopus can connect to your build server of choice.
 You can find our plugins for popular CI platforms on the following marketplaces:

 - [Jenkins](https://plugins.jenkins.io/octopusdeploy/)
 - [GitHub Actions](https://github.com/marketplace?type=&verification=&query=Octopus+)